Horror…and the baddies and creepies and long-legged beasties of horror…come in many flavours.

 These are beings, and places, that are terrifying because of their “Otherness”, I guess.
 Stephen King's short story “Crouch End” is about a couple finding themselves in such a place.
 The Babadook, Pennywise from the book “IT”, and the critters from John Carpenter's The Thing, and Absentia are other examples.

-The Uber-example is probably Satan himself, the big guy, in The Exorcist.
+The Uber-example is probably Satan himself, whether a literal or mythological belief is in play.

 (EDIT: Above, when I typed “I don't believe in Satan”, I actually felt a shiver and found myself repeating the statement in my mind.
-That's the kind of fear we're talking about here; the certainty we have starts to melt away.
+Maybe to reassure myself?
+That's the kind of fear we're talking about here; the certainty we have about things starts to melt away.
 Brrr!)